Databox partner badge

 What data sources can Databox actually connect to?

-Databox has over 70 native one-click integrations covering the most common mid-market tools: HubSpot, Salesforce, Google Analytics 4, Google Ads, Facebook Ads, LinkedIn Ads, QuickBooks, Xero, Shopify, Stripe, Pipedrive, Zendesk, and many others.
+Databox has a large native one-click integration library covering the most common mid-market tools: HubSpot, Salesforce, Google Analytics 4, Google Ads, Facebook Ads, LinkedIn Ads, QuickBooks, Xero, Shopify, Stripe, Pipedrive, Zendesk, and many others.
 For sources without a native connector, Databox supports a REST API Push and a Google Sheets integration that covers most remaining cases.
 We map your full source inventory during the audit phase.

 How is Databox different from building dashboards in HubSpot or Salesforce reporting?